jlcarr/LeetCode/README.md

 - **Memory**: 30.93 MB
 - **Solution**: We can xor the results with k to get mismatched bits, after which we need a count: the Hamming weight.
 Python has a convenient `count_bits` method.

+### Problem 3011
+- **Name**: Find if Array Can Be Sorted
+- **Runtime**: 7 ms
+- **Memory**: 16.40 MB
+- **Solution**: We can run through the array once keeping track of which bitcount grouping we're in and the max and min values seen.
+We should also keep track of the max of the previous bitcount group: that way when we reach the end of the grouping we can check if all the values from the previous group are indeed less.

 ### Problem 3043
 - **Name**: Find The Length of the Longest Prefix
 - **Runtime**: 1045 ms